Milan-98/Summarizer-AI/README.md

 - Built using React, React-Redux, and JavaScript.
 - API powered by Rapid API.

+## Demo

+Check out the live demo of the application [here](https://coruscating-mousse-34b778.netlify.app).
 ## Getting Started

 To get started, clone the repository to your local machine and navigate to the project directory.
 Then, install the dependencies using `npm install`.